Najat El Garaa

-Najat El Garaa (Arabic: نجاة الكرعة) is a Paralympian athlete from Morocco competing mainly in category F40 discus throw events.
+Najat El Garaa (Arabic: نجاة الكرعة) is a Paralympian athlete from Morocco competing mainly in category F40 athletics events.

 Career

 El Garaa competed in the 2008 Summer Paralympics in Beijing, China.
 There she won a bronze medal in the women's F40 discus throw event.

 She later competed in the 2012 Summer Paralympics in London where she won a gold medal in the women's F40 discus throw event.
-El Garaa made a new World record 32.37 metres.
+El Garaa made a new world record at 32.37 metres.
+She also achieved a bronze in F40 shot put.

-El Garaa was declared Moroccan sportswoman of the year in 2012 and also took Sheikh Mohamed Bin Rashid Al Maktoum's Creative Sports Award.
+El Garaa was declared Moroccan sportswoman of the year in 2012 and received Sheikh Mohamed Bin Rashid Al Maktoum's Creative Sports Award.

+El Garaa also competed in the 2020 and 2024 Summer Paralympics, in powerlifting.

 Personal life

 Her sisters Laila and Hayat are both Paralympic medalists.